sorentwo/external-writing/critical-mass-for-cd.md

 unexpected ways.
 Those aren't the kind of problems you want to find out about only after you've shipped to production.

-## Integration Testing Enables Continous Deployment
+## Integration Testing Enables Continuous Deployment

-Notice that there hasn't been any mention of unit testing, generative testing, mutation testing, or any other in-depth analysis.
-All of the components of critical mass are focused around *integration* testing.
-Those other testing styles, unit testing in particular, are tools to help refine your code, explore edge cases, and allow confident refactoring.
+Note that there hasn't been any mention of unit testing, generative testing, mutation testing, or any other in-depth developer-centric testing.
+All of the components critical to building up a body of tests for continuous deployment are focused around integration.
+Other automated testing styles, unit testing in particular, are tools to help refine your code, explore edge cases, and allow confident refactoring.
 Integration testing is about verifying boundaries.
-It is those boundaries where friction between systems, modules, databases and any other isolated component becomes apparent.

-When you can trust your integration tests, you can trust automated deployment.
+Boundaries are where friction builds up between layers of a system.
+Classes and modules will operate perfectly fine in a vacuum, but when you connect them to a database, a file system, and other disparate components things break.
+That places the initial burden of automated testing squarely on integration.
+Build up enough momentum in your integration tests and it will sustain itself between releases.
+Then and you can begin to trust in continuous deployment.

 [mfcd]: http://martinfowler.com/bliki/ContinuousDelivery.html#footnote-when
 [goos]: http://www.growing-object-oriented-software.com/